-How to Protect Yourself from Identity Theft & Fraud
+How to Protect Yourself from Identity Theft and Fraud

-At University Credit Union, we never stop working to protect your security.
-We constantly monitor for risks and use specialized systems to immediately eliminate potential threats to our data.
-We vigilantly protect your sensitive information, but here are some things you can do to increase your identity theft protection and financial fraud protection.
+At University Federal Credit Union, we never stop working to protect your security.
+We constantly monitor for risks and use specialized systems to immediately eliminate potential threats to your data.
+We vigilantly protect your sensitive information, but here are ways you can increase your own safety, too.
+Here's how you can protect yourself from identity theft and financial fraud.

 Be Aware of Common Fraud Types and Behaviors

 Despite everything financial institutions do to prevent cyber fraud, it remains a legitimate threat.
 Scammers can be well disguised, but they also display red flag behaviors that can reveal fraudulent activity.

 As a general rule, any offer that sounds too good to be true is probably not true (especially when it comes from a questionable, unproven or unsolicited source).
 Similarly, attempts to intimidate or threaten you into taking immediate action (usually involving payments) are also red flags.
 Imposters are known to use fear and urgency to obtain your personal data.
 The first step in being proactive with your financial fraud protection is to be aware of the red flags and respond accordingly.

 What are some examples of red flag behaviors?